A Guide to the Gower Peninsula

 Individual Hike Guides

-You could easily spend a week or two exploring peninsula and not be disappointed.
+You could easily spend a week or two exploring the Gower peninsula and not be disappointed.

-However I would advise putting that extra time towards exploring other areas of South Wales such as the Brecon Beacons or Pembrokeshire.
+However, I would advise putting that extra time towards exploring the two national parks located in South Wales, Brecon Beacons & Pembrokeshire.

-A car is obviously the most practical choice which offers the most freedom.
-It means you can go were you want, when you want.
+A car is the most practical choice which offers the most freedom allowing you to go were you want, when you want.

 That being said the public transport links to and around the Gower are very good.